Protect your skin and eyes from UV damage

 How to protect your skin

-There are simple, everyday steps you can take to safeguard your skin from the harmful effects of UV radiation from the sun.
+Simple, everyday steps you can take to safeguard your skin from the harmful effects of UV radiation from the sun.

 - Wear proper clothing